What is Trauma?

 - Anxiety disorders resulting in chronic physical pain, body tensions and teeth grinding

-- Feeling rejected, threatened or distant for most people most of the time
+- Feeling rejected, threatened or distant for most people

 - Inability to relax the mind and the body